Myanmar (Burma) Travel Advice

 Threat level: Medium - High

 The current travel safety warnings is to remain aware and be vigilant during your visit to Myanmar.
-There are strong recommendations to avoid all but essential travel to the province of Rakhine on the west coast of Myanmar as there remains high tension following the severe civil unrest in 2012 and subsequent outbreaks of violence in 2013 and 2014.
+There are strong recommendations to avoid all but essential travel to the province of Rakhine on the west coast of Myanmar, as there remains high tension following the severe civil unrest in 2012 and subsequent outbreaks of violence in 2013 and 2014.
 You should also avoid the north of the Shan State situated in the east and the Paletwa township in southern Chin State in the west.

 In the north of Myanmar (formerly Burma), there is a high risk of armed conflict in the Kachin State and you should avoid travel to this area unless absolutely necessary.
 In this state, travel between Myitkyina and Bhamo have been restricted to air travel only by the Burmese authorities.